 The Dvarsh revere three figures as cornerstones of their civilization.
 Two were Dvarsh by birth and lineage: Mabv I, who gathered the clans into a common dream and founded the Sleeping Court, and Emo Azek, the trickster mage who discovered zero.
 The third, called nodz in Dvarsh and Nod in English, has been described as “a clown-like manifestation of unexpected personality.”
 Nod arrived among the Dvarsh more than seventeen millennia ago, whence never explained.
 The purpose of the visit, it is generally agreed, was “to set things in motion and shake things up.”
 After seven hundred years, more or less (arrival and departure dates are disputed), Nod vanished, leaving behind a school of thought and the original core of the oracle.

 Nod’s Way, also known as Hidden Dragon, is the ancient Dvarsh wisdom book and traditional instrument of divination.
 The core of its text traces directly to Nod, who provided the symbols, organized the auspices and introduced the two matched dice known as The Companions.
-Centuries of traditional interpretation was edited and integrated into the text by two later scholars remembered under a single moniker, The Great Boz’.
+Centuries of traditional interpretation were edited and integrated into the text by two later scholars remembered under a single moniker, The Great Boz’.
 Their relationship is described in Dvarsh historiography by a term that might translate as “ascetic monogamy.”
 Humans call it marriage.
 The Great Boz’ also completed the dice set and added an appendix of evocative material called, “The Lenses.”
 Their efforts established the received text of today, codifying teachings of Nod as inflected by schools of metaphorized arithmetic that look back to Emo Azek, by tradition, and by their own best guess.

 The oracle of the Dvarsh is structured as a dice game with chance.
 Every authority confirms, chance is always ready to play — with anyone, humans included.
 In fact, it loves to spend time with circles of friends, a good book, curious dice, and everyone’s favorite refreshment.